 Chicken korma is the flagship Indian dish which speaks volume of the rich heritage of Indian cuisine and is loved in all parts of the country till date!
 You can’t miss this authentic recipe of chicken korma from your repertoire!

 These are the times of realization how good and beneficial homemade foods are!
 I wish I had given that extra bit of effort to cook even a very humble meal that night which could have saved me from two days of severe suffering!
 But as they say – we can’t escape from our destiny!
-Please do not repeat my mistake and make this amazing chicken korma at home to treat yourself with the best possible food, homemade food that is!
+Please do not repeat my mistake and make this amazing chicken korma at home to treat yourself with the best possible food that is homemade food made with love & care!
+The food prepared in giant kitchens for popular chains do not always possess best of standards and it’s best avoided as much as possible.
+Cooking at home is not as intimidating as these business owners want us to believe; so, don’t fall in their trap and risk your health.
+Bloggers like us try to help you with uncountable recipes to make at home and enjoy quality time with family which, according to me, is the best outcome of homemade food!
+Enjoy!

 - Skinless whole chicken – 1 kg, cut into 10 to 12 medium pieces (you can also use only chicken leg and thigh pieces)